Fashion podcasts to listen to now

 That the fashion industry has taken to podcasting with such gusto might seem surprising at first – fashion is after all a visual medium and podcasting is obviously not.
 But when you think about the fact that fashion is as much about the ideas and stories behind the garments – and the reactions they provoke – as what they look like it starts to make sense.
 Add to that the fact that the industry thrives on gossip, scandal and intrigue and you have a recipe for podcasting success.

 Today the sheer number of podcasts that cover fashion and beauty is pretty astounding, with hundreds to choose from on Apple Podcasts.
-To help make your commute a little bit more stylish, we’ve rounded up our pick of the best fashion podcasts to listen to now.
+To help make your commute a little bit more stylish, read on for the Culture Whisper guide to the best fashion podcasts to listen to now.

 The one for Chanelophiles